Hunt for monkeys - Now monkey pox should be renamed

 Monkeypox: Virologists call for the virus to be renamed

-The WHO has been putting pressure on for weeks and is demanding a change in the name “monkeypox”.
+The WHO has been pressuring for weeks and demanding a change in the name “monkey pox”.
 Because just because names are more memorable than a combination of letters or numbers doesn’t make them a necessity, says Richard Neher from the Biozentrum at the University of Basel.
 He signed a call in June to find neutral names for monkeypox subgroups, not talking about West African or Congo Basin groups.

 This gives the wrong impression that the recent outbreaks in Europe, the USA and Brazil have something to do with Africa, they say.
 That is discriminatory and stigmatizing.
 The more than two dozen virologists criticized the fact that photos of African patients were often provided.
-Finally, on Friday (August 12), her appeal bore fruit: The subgroups are now named with Roman numerals I and II, as the WHO announced in the evening.
+Finally, on Friday (August 12), their call came to fruition: The subgroups are now named with Roman numerals I and II, as the WHO announced in the evening.

 Monkeypox: discussion about names – discrimination and stigmatization through naming